Uttam Mohanty: Career

 In the early eighties he played in almost 20 movies opposite leading actress Mahasweta Ray (Rasmi Ray).
 Though they fell in love and decided to marry, the love did not last long, and the pair separated.
 "Palatak" (1985) was their last film.
 Again the pair was hit in 1988 by Prashanta Nanda in the film of "Ja Devi Sarbavutesu".
 Later both came in lot of films in nineties.
 Over fifty of his films are opposite Aparajita Mohanty, his wife.
 They first appeared together in Astaraga (1982), and married on 17 May 1987 in Municipality Guest House, Bhubaneswar.
 Other heroines who have acted opposite him include Anita, Sujata, Tandra, Deepa, Baisali, Subhra Pati, and Rachana Bannerje.

 After 1995 he got more character roles due to his age.
 In films like "Jashoda", "Subhadra", Kalamanika he did character roles.
 In the later period of his career he also took television roles.
 Serials like 'Je Pakhi Ude Jete Dura', 'Sara Akash', Panatakani and 'Uttaradayi' are most popular.
 His role as Bikhu bhai in Sara Akash is memorable.
 His Hindi serials include Palash and Bengali serial bideshini Bohu.
 His has also contributed to music albums and Bhajaans.

-Uttam Mohanty is the only star in the Odia cinema horizon to have been at the top for nearly two decades,} dominating the Odia film industry throughout the 80's and 90's.
-His rural fan base led him to do many films which had rustic story lines and from which intellectuals shied away.
-Many critics and fellow actors and seniors have often expressed in public podium that during the commercially dry days of early nineties of Odia cinema, when the Odia film industry was under heavy financial stress, it was Uttam Mohanty's efforts and charm which saved the day.
+Uttam Mohanty has been at a prominent actor for nearly two decades, appearing in the Odia film industry throughout the 80's and 90's.
+His rural fan base led him to do many films which had rustic story lines.
+Some critics and fellow actors have been stated publicly that during the early nineties, when the Odia film industry was under heavy financial stress, it was Uttam Mohanty's efforts and charm which helped them avert the crisis.
 He is in demand among off-mainstream filmmakers as well.
 He has won many Odia filmfare awards and prizes as a best actor.
 A number of societies and institutes have honored him as a living legend of Ollywood cinema.